-"Dawn is a slayer now.
+"Dawn's a slayer now and the Council knows.
 She can't escape her destiny any more than you could.
-But she'll be all right..." he trailed off; aware he was straying into dangerous territory.
+But she'll be all right..."
+He was aware he was straying into dangerous territory.

 "Oh, of course.
-She'll be ok because she has the poster child for violence as her new big sister and a serial killer for a mentor."
+She'll be okay because she has the poster child for violence as her new big sister and a serial killer for a watcher."
 Buffy's voice was ugly now.

-"Spike has been working with us for some time.
+"Spike's been working with us for some time.
 You yourself asked him to look after Dawn if anything happened to you.
-And as for Faith, well she has changed, and if you'd give her a chance, you'd see that."
+And as for Faith, well she's changed, and if you'd give her a chance, you'd see that."

 She turned to him, her expression grim.
-"Thanks for the offer, Giles, and the pretty speech, but I know who I am and where I belong.
+"Thanks for the offer of a new life, Giles, and the pretty speech, but I know who I am and where I belong.
 It may be the only thing I do know anymore."
-She saw his disapproval, met his gaze defiantly.
+She seemed to sense his disapproval and met his gaze defiantly.
 "I'm still the slayer."

 "Buffy?"
-He reached out for her.
-Her glare made him drop his arm.
+He reached out for her but her glare made him drop his arm.

 She seemed to consider the door, then said, "Screw it," and opened the window.
 Just before climbing out she shot him a sarcastic smile.
 "Hey, maybe I'll get killed again and all of our problems will be solved."